Listed below are all the ingredients found labeled on the packets of the 18 commercial energy gels discussed on the Energy Gel Comparisons page.

 Electrolytes – Sodium and potassium are the two main electrolytes found in energy gels and are added by way of sodium chloride (table salt), sea salt, sodium citrate and potassium citrate.

 Caffeine – Almost every energy gel company makes at least one flavor that contains caffeine.
-Caffeine can be directly added to a gel’s formula (shown as caffeine in the ingredient list) or as a component of an extract (kola nut extract, green tea extract as examples).
+Caffeine can be directly added to a gel’s formula (shown as caffeine in the ingredient list) or as a component of an extract (kola nut extract, green tea extract. guarana seed extract as examples).

-Antioxidants – Vitamin C (as ascorbic acid) and Vitamin E (as vitamin E acetate) are found in 4 of the 9 gels.
+Antioxidants – Vitamin C (as ascorbic acid) and Vitamin E (as vitamin E acetate) are found in several gels.

 Vitamins/Minerals – Vitamin B1 (thiamin mononitrate), vitamin B2 (riboflavin), vitamin B3 (niacinamide), vitamin B5 (calcium pantothenate), vitamin B6 (pyridoxine hydrochloride), vitamin B12 (cyanocobalamin), vitamin C (ascorbic acid), vitamin E (vitamin E acetate), calcium (as calcium carbonate, calcium chloride and calcium chelate or Calci-K®) and magnesium (as magnesium chelate or Magnachel®) are vitamins and minerals found in 4 of the gel products.

-Preservatives – With the exception of one (Clif Shot®), every gel contains sodium benzoate and potassium sorbate (also sometimes listed as sorbic acid).
+Preservatives – With the exception of Clif Shot, Reload, Vega Sport and Mud Energy, all other gels contain sodium benzoate and potassium sorbate (also sometimes listed as sorbic acid).
 Preservatives are necessary to keep the product safe and shelf-stable.
 The majority of energy gels possess a pH between 3.5 – 4.2; sodium benzoate and potassium sorbate are the food industry’s preservative standards for this pH range.